Proclaiming the Good News of Justice and Peace

 Your gift annuity brings you a special bonus at tax time: a sizeable portion, if not all, of your payments will be tax-free.
 While older annuitants will receive payments that are totally tax-free, all donors are entitled to a donation receipt that will result in a tax credit.

-Contact us for a personal consultation and a quotation on rates and payments.
+Please contact us for a personal consultation and a quotation on rates and payments.

 You will receive a charitable tax receipt for the fair market value of the gift.
-In the case of publicly traded stocks, the capital gain will be totally eliminated when appreciated securities are donated.